-Oahu is one of the most in demand real estate markets in the U.S. The combination of high demand and low inventory should make selling your home a breeze, right?
-Not exactly, the high demand causes many sellers to overprice their home and leave it on the market for extended periods of time, waiting for their dream offer to come rolling in only to end up disappointed.
+Oahu is one of the most in-demand real estate markets in the U.S. The combination of high demand and low inventory should make selling your home a breeze, right?
+Not always; sometimes, high demand causes sellers to overprice their home and leave it on the market for extended periods of time, waiting for their dream offer to come rolling in only to end up disappointed.

 If you find your home sitting on the market too long, use some of these tips to adjust your marketing plan.

 If you’ve been working with an effective real estate agent, you’re probably already aware of this concept.
 If your real estate agent's marketing has been in place, then pricing is what you’ll want to focus on.
 As your agent shapes the marketing plan for your home, it should include promoting your home to specific real estate agents, those who have recently sold property in that area or in that price range.
 Instead of focusing on one buyer at a time, every agent connects you to an extensive network of potential buyers who are already looking for property in your area.
 There could be somebody on Oahu looking for exactly what your home provides, the wider net your agent casts, the better chance you have at finding them.

 Marketing to buyers is still your end goal.
 After all, they are the ones who will actually pay for your home.
 But, like you, they have an agent who knows exactly what they're looking for.
 If the agent is sold on what your home has to offer, it's much more likely their buyer will be as well.

 If your home has been on the market for months without much interest, it may be time to look at your marketing plan and see whom it’s targeted to.
 If you’re getting a lot of attention without any offers, you may very likely need to adjust your price.
 When you adjust your price, that’s a good time to consider refreshing the professional photos that appear in the MLS.